Port of Prince Rupert: Conversion to an intermodal terminal

 The second phase expansion has been protested by some First Nations groups, saying that the PRPA failed to consult them.
 Another group in Delta is lobbying for the expansion of the Prince Rupert port in order that the port at Delta will not be expanded.

 On January 23, 2013, federal Environment Minister Peter Kent approved the environmental assessment of the Phase 2 expansion of the terminal.
 However, there was no set time frame for the construction of Phase 2, as the decision is up to Maher Terminals to proceed.
 It was noted that the need for expansion does not yet exist as through operation efficiencies achieved by the design of the terminal and the workforce, the actual capacity of the terminal (750,000 TEUs) exceeds current demand.

 In January 2015 there was a trade dispute when the State of Alaska had solicited for bids for a ferry terminal update.
 The project was seeking U.S. Federal funds which required that the project comply with the Buy America provision.
 The Canadian Government blocked the project and the state of Alaska canceled bids because a temporary solution could not be reached.

+The Port of Prince Rupert is advancing its logistics infrastructure through the development of LinX, a transload and logistics facility set to launch in Q1 2027.
+Operated by IntermodeX, an SSA Marine Enterprise, the initial 30-acre phase will include a 100-door facility designed to streamline cargo movement between North America and the Asia-Pacific region, leveraging the port’s strategic proximity to Asia and CN’s rail network.

+The project aligns with the port’s broader role as North America’s closest gateway to Asia, offering reduced transit times and streamlined intermodal services through its integration with CN’s transcontinental rail network.